Dermaplaning: The Pros & Cons Every Client Should Know

 2. Not ideal for certain skin conditions

-If you have active acne, eczema, or psoriasis, dermaplaning may cause irritation or spread bacteria.
+If you have active acne, eczema, or psoriasis, dermaplaning is not recommended as it can cause irritation or spread bacteria.

 3. Removing vellus hair may impact skin health